AnyLog-co/documentation/anylog commands.md

 wait 5 for !nodes_reply.len == 2
 ```
 In the example above, 2 peer nodes are messages for their status (note: replies are organized in a list).
-The wait command pauses for 5 seconds or until the 2 peer nodes replies are received - whatever comes first.
+The wait command thread pauses for 5 seconds or until the 2 peer nodes replies are received - whichever comes first.

 Example 2:
 ```anylog